sunejak/Webcam/EXTERNAL.md

 ## Raspberry surveillance system

-This is a repository showing how you use a Raspberry Pi and a Webcam to capture images and store them on a server.
-The Cam can be your "good old" retired USB WebCam or the Raspberry Cam.

 1. Download the [quick start guide](http://www.raspberrypi.org/wp-content/uploads/2012/04/quick-start-guide-v2_1.pdf)
 2. Download [NOOBS v1.3.2](http://www.raspberrypi.org/downloads) and unzip it onto the empty FAT formatted SD card.
-3. Install SD card, connect keyboard, mouse, monitor and network cable,and [Raspberry Cam](http://www.farnell.com/datasheets/1730389.pdf)
+3. Install SD card, connect keyboard, mouse, monitor and network cable,and USB webcam.
 For you own sake use the HDMI output, and things don't get to crammed on the screen.
 4. Power up, and select "Raspbian", and install (i), and answer "yes" to the questions.
 This takes quite a bit of time ( 0.5 - 0.9 Mb/sec)